RoryQo/Tuition-Variation-Research/README.md

 ## Methodology

 ### Data Collection
-The data used for this model consists of 60 observations representing four-year universities in the US, sourced from three public datasets available on Kaggle.
+The data used for this model consists of 60 observations representing four-year universities in the US, sourced from three publicly available datasets.
 These datasets include metrics such as institutional characteristics, quality of life, and crime rates.

 ### Variables
 The study uses seven predictors: